Walking holidays Umbria, Assisi and Spoleto – Two Historic Italian Cities.

 This is lovely self-guided two centre walking holiday in beautiful Umbria, staying in 4 star hotels in the centre of two of the area’s loveliest and most interesting towns – Assisi, with its associations with St. Francis, and Spoleto, with its medieval centre.

-£525 per person based on two people sharing a room in standard hotels (£585.00 per person with upgrade to Hotel La Terazza)
+£695 per person based on two people sharing a room in deluxe hotels

 £200 supplement for single rooms in deluxe hotels

 Daily from the 1st April until the beginning of November.

 Arrive at your beautiful hotel in the Centre of Assisi.
 Residenza D’Epoca San Crispino is a 14th century medieval mansion beautifully restored with panoramic views across town.
 You will be met by our representative in the afternoon who will go over the route with you and provide you with everything you need for the holiday.

 The Assisi town walk will take you round the most important cultural monuments of Assisi, which are mostly connected with the lives of the saints Francis and Clare, who were born in Assisi.
 See the remains of an ampitheatre, the medieval castle, the basilica of St. Francis, the temple of Minerva, the church ‘Chiesa Nuova’ and the basilica of St. Clare, finally walking down to the monastery of S. Damiano.
 Walking time: 3 – 4 ½ hours.